 Recently, God gave me a vivid dream.
 It was as if He culminated my church experience into one event.
 The buildings were a combination of the ones I had attended during childhood and people were from every season of my life.
 All around me, leaders and people were pushing their desires and way of ‘doing church’.
 It finally built up to where I had enough and passionately stopped it all.
 I took one person with me and, with tears and much passion, led him to the old church building.
 Passionately, through streaming tears, I voiced, “You want to draw people in, get back here.
 To the altar!
 I never needed any of the other things being talked about because the power that was here made me excited to attend church!”
 I awoke from the dream and was still feeling the heart of God crying out to His people, “Return to your passion for Me!”

-My favorite memories of church was what happened at the altar.
-From our senior women dancing in the spirit up front to the people whose lives where changed as they prayed through.
-I can still see the night as an 8 year old when I received the baptism of the Spirit.
+My favorite memories of church were what happened at the altar.
+From our senior women dancing in the spirit up front to the people whose lives were changed as they prayed through.
+I can still see the night as an 8-year-old when I received the baptism of the Spirit.
 I see the altar in the small white country church, us kids and youth kneeling in prayer with the adults around us.
 My life was forever changed.
 Communion as a family around the altar.
 Everything of value happened around that altar.
 And I know from my dream that God is crying out, “Get back to My altar!”

 The words I heard from a local pastor a few weeks ago still is reverberating in my spirit.
 “God never visits an empty altar.
 You want the fire of God?
 Live at the altar.”
 (Lee Shipp) Think about it!
 Throughout scripture we see God visiting the altar.
 We see His purifying fire on the altar.